-After this offering, 70,000,000 shares of our Class A common stock will be outstanding.
-Of these shares, 70,000,000 shares sold in this offering (or 80,500,000 shares if the underwriters exercise in full their option to purchase additional shares of Class A common stock from the selling stockholders) will be freely tradable without restriction under the Securities Act, unless purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
+After this offering, 77,000,000 shares of our Class A common stock will be outstanding.
+Of these shares, 77,000,000 shares sold in this offering (or 88,550,000 shares if the underwriters exercise in full their option to purchase additional shares of Class A common stock from the selling stockholders) will be freely tradable without restriction under the Securities Act, unless purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
 No shares of Class A common stock will be outstanding after this offering that are "restricted securities" within the meaning of Rule 144 under the Securities Act.
-Restricted securities may be sold in the public market only if they are registered under the Securities Act or are sold pursuant to an exemption from registration under Rule 144 or Rule 701 under the Securities or that have been owned for more than one year may be sold subject to compliance with Rule 144 of the Securities Act without regard to the prescribed one-year holding period under Rule 144.
-In addition, upon the completion of this offering, all 440,000,000 shares outstanding of our Class B common stock (or all 429,500,000 shares if the underwriters exercise in full their option to purchase additional shares of Class A common stock from the selling stockholders) will be deemed "restricted securities" as that term is defined under Rule 144, and would also be subject to the "lock-up" period noted below.
+Restricted securities may be sold in the public market only if they are registered under the Securities Act or are sold pursuant to an exemption from registration under Rule 144 or Rule 701 under the Securities Act, which are summarized below.
+Subject to the lock-up agreements described below, shares held by our affiliates that are not restricted securities or that have been owned for more than one year may be sold subject to compliance with Rule 144 of the Securities Act without regard to the prescribed one-year holding period under Rule 144.
+In addition, upon the completion of this offering, all 433,000,000 shares outstanding of our Class B common stock (or all 421,450,000 shares if the underwriters exercise in full their option to purchase additional shares of Class A common stock from the selling stockholders) will be deemed "restricted securities" as that term is defined under Rule 144, and would also be subject to the "lock-up" period noted below.